stramargio/stramargio.github.io/index.md

 ## Who am I?

 Born at a very young age.
 'Am doing IT stuffs.

 SMC, DPO, digital consultant, augmented reality specialist (mainly Hololens), business analyst, web & security.

 Currently living in Italy, Europe.

 In love with a beautiful wife and a lazy cat.

 ## Social

-To read my posts and interact with me in the Fediverse, remote-follow me here: [margio.ddns.net/andrea](https://margio.ddns.net/andrea).
+To read my posts and interact with me in the Fediverse, remote-follow me here: [margio.ddns.net/andrea](https://margio.de/@andrea).

-For long readings, you can find my posts on my blog: [words.margiovanni.com](https://words.margiovanni.com)

 ## Let's keep in touch

-Say me "ciao!" at <a href="mailto:andrea@margiovanni.com">andrea@margiovanni.com</a>.
+Say me "ciao!" at <a href="mailto:andrea@margiovanni.com">andrea@margio.de</a>.

 If you are more curious, you can find my shots on <a href="http://pixelfed.social/stramargio">Pixelfed</a>.